Solar cell: Manufacturers and certification

-National Renewable Energy Laboratory tests and validates solar technologies.
-Three reliable groups certify solar equipment: UL and IEEE (both U.S. standards) and IEC.
+In the United States, the National Renewable Energy Laboratory tests and validates solar technologies, with three groups certifying solar equipment alongside them: UL and IEEE (both U.S. standards) and the IEC.

 The IEA's 2022 Special Report highlights China's dominance over the solar PV supply chain, with an investment exceeding US$50 billion and the creation of around 300,000 jobs since 2011.
 China commands over 80% of all manufacturing stages for solar panels.
 This control has drastically cut costs but also led to issues like supply-demand imbalances and polysilicon production constraints.
 Nevertheless, China's strategic policies have reduced solar PV costs by more than 80%, increasing global affordability.
 In 2021, China's solar PV exports were over US$30 billion.

 Meeting global energy and climate targets necessitates a major expansion in solar PV manufacturing, aiming for over 630 GW by 2030 according to the IEA's "Roadmap to Net Zero Emissions by 2050".
 China's dominance, controlling nearly 95% of key solar PV components and 40% of the world's polysilicon production in Xinjiang, poses risks of supply shortages and cost surges.
 Critical mineral demand, like silver, may exceed 30% of 2020's global production by 2030.

 In 2021, China's share of solar PV module production reached approximately 70%, an increase from 50% in 2010.
 Other key producers included Vietnam (5%), Malaysia (4%), Korea (4%), and Thailand (2%), with much of their production capacity developed by Chinese companies aimed at exports, notably to the United States.

 China

 As of September 2018, sixty percent of the world's solar photovoltaic modules were made in China.
-As of May 2018, the largest photovoltaic plant in the world is located in the Tengger desert in China.
-In 2018, China added more photovoltaic installed capacity (in GW) than the next 9 countries combined.
 In 2021, China's share of solar PV module production reached approximately 70%.

+In 2022, China maintained its position as the world's largest PV module producer, holding a dominant market share of 77.8%.
 In the first half of 2023, China's production of PV modules exceeded 220 GW, marking an increase of over 62% compared to the same period in 2022.

-In 2022, China maintained its position as the world's largest PV module producer, holding a dominant market share of 77.8%.
+In 2025, China's PV manufacture sector faced an overcapacity problem.

 Vietnam

 In 2022, Vietnam was the second-largest PV module producer, only behind China, with its production capacity rising to 24.1 GW, marking a significant 47% increase from the 16.4 GW produced in 2021.
-Vietnam accounts for 6.4% of the world's photovoltaic production.
+Vietnam further accounted for 6.4% of the world's photovoltaic module production in 2023.
+However, this fell to 2.5% in 2025, making Vietnam the fourth-largest PV module producer worldwide.